 She is the receipt of the 2021 Career Enhancement Fellowship through the Institute for Citizens and Scholars (formerly the Woodrow Wilson Foundation).
 Starting in November 2021, she will serve on the Executive Committee for the American Society for Theatre Research.

-In the 2021-2022 academic year, Dr. Mengesha will be co-collaborating on a New England Humanities Consortium (NEHC) research seminar entitled "Undisciplining Performance" along with fellow performance scholars Christine Mok (URI), AB Brown (Colby College) and Tufts colleague Kareem Khubchandani.
+In the 2021-2022 academic year, Dr. Mengesha co-collaborated on a New England Humanities Consortium (NEHC) research seminar entitled "Undisciplining Performance" along with fellow performance studies scholars Christine Mok (URI), AB Brown (Colby College) and Tufts colleague Kareem Khubchandani.
 In addition to the NEHC award, Dr. Mengesha's research has been supported by various awards, grants and fellowships including the Center for Humanities at Tufts, MIT School of Humanities, Arts and Social Sciences, the American Society for Theatre Research, the Joukowsky Family Foundation, the Cogut Center for the Humanities, the Pembroke Center for the Research and Teaching of Women, the Social Science Research Council and Mellon Mays Foundation.

 In addition to her research, Dr. Mengesha works as a director and dramaturge, and collaborates on performance events and installations.